-Sport Hawke's Bay's community development officer for Central Hawke's Bay Nicki Heremaia said they had 318 registrations with 53 of those entered on the day.
+Sport Hawke's Bay's community development officer for Central Hawke's Bay Nicki Heremaia said there were 318 registrations, with 53 of those entered on the day.

-"It was a pretty decent turnout and we were not far off the record of 352 people but I think the weather would have played a part in that."
+"It was a pretty decent turnout and we were not far off the record of 352 people but I think the weather would have played a part in that," she said.

-A range of ages completed the course with primary school children and runners or walkers who were in there 70's crossing the finish line.
+A range of ages completed the course; with primary school children and runners or walkers who were in their 70s crossing the finish line.

 Margaret Stuart was back again this year completing her 30th half marathon at the age of 74.

-"Her guts and determination to finish was commendable as she was out on the course alone but kept on going."
+"Her guts and determination to finish was commendable as she was out on the course alone [for a long time] but kept on going," Ms Heremaia said.

-Ms Heremaia said the weather managed to hold off during the half marathon but only just as when they started prize giving the dark clouds had moved in.
+Ms Heremaia said the weather managed to hold off prizegiving started, the dark clouds had moved in.

-"We had to rush the prize giving as the thunder clouds and lightening creeped in but we managed to wrap the day up just before the heavens opened and the rain poured down, which was a good result."
+"We had to rush the prizegiving as the thunder clouds and lightning crept in but we managed to wrap the day up just before the heavens opened and the rain poured down, which was a good result."

-The main sponsor Hatuma Dicalcic Phosphate (NZ) Ltd sponsored the event for the fourth time and sales and marketing director Aaron Topp said it was a fantastic day.
+The main sponsor, Hatuma Dicalcic Phosphate (NZ) sponsored the event for the fourth time and sales and marketing director Aaron Topp said it was a fantastic day.

 "It is a natural fit for us and something we are passionate about.
 We are nurturing and encouraging the community, it is our way of giving back."

-He said the community had been supporting them for the last 80 years so it was there way of showing their support.
+He said the community had been supporting the company for the past 80 years so it was support.

-The winner of the men's was Vernon Preston and winner of the women's was Karen Toulmin.
+The winner of the men's event was Vernon Preston and the women's winner was Karen Toulmin.